fbpx Skip to content

 Debt-To-Income (DTI) Ratio

-Society Mortgage and other lenders want your debt-to-income ratio to be under 41%.
+Society Mortgage and other approved lenders want your debt-to-income ratio to be under 41%.
 This gives you enough financial space to pay off your mortgage safely without lowering your living standards.

 A USDA Loan is only for primary residences